 How Long Does it Take to Dry?

-If you leave Air Dry clay out to dry without speeding the drying process up then it will take anywhere between 24 hours to 72 hours depending on the size of the project, how thick it is and how warm the location where you are drying it is.
+If you leave air dry clay out to dry without speeding the drying process up then it will take anywhere between 24 hours to 72 hours depending on the size of the clay sculpture, how thick it is, and how warm the location where you are drying it is.

-If you have any more questions, then feel free to ask me in the commend section down below and I will answer them as soon as I can.
+If you have any more questions, then feel free to ask me in the comment section down below and I will answer them as soon as I can.